swarmtronics/AMPy/Readme.md

 The `statistic2d.py` module deals with the analysis of robot positions and orientations in each frame, calculating various two-dimensional statistical measures such as Cartesian displacement, order parameter, and spatial-temporal correlation parameter.

-Lastly, the `statistic3d.py` module is dedicated to generating correlation maps for position, orientation, and velocity.
+Lastly, the `statistic3d.py` module is dedicated to generating position, orientation, and velocity correlation maps for the entire platform.

 ## processing.py
 This module implements a simple interface for using the *OpenCV* library to explore robotic systems.